NVIDIA/DeepLearningExamples/TensorFlow/Classification/RN50v1.5/README.md

 `--mixup`
 : value of alpha parameter for mixup (if 0 then mixup is not applied) (default: 0)

+`--quantize`
+: Used to add quantization nodes in the graph (Default: Asymmetric quantization).

+`--symmetric`
+: If `--quantize` mode is used, this option enables symmetric quantization.

+`--use_qdq`
+: Use QDQV3 op instead of FakeQuantWithMinMaxVars op for quantization.
+QDQv3 does only scaling.

+`--finetune_checkpoint`
+: Path to pre-trained checkpoint which will be used for fine-tuning.

 ##### Utility parameters
 `--help`
 : displays a short description of all parameters accepted by the script.